jbhimava/go-contacts/README.md

 ## Quick Start

 1. Clone GO-Contanct repo to your local and add environment variables required , rename `.sample_env` to `.env`
-2. After updating the `.env` file run the following commands from root folder
+2. Add users & contacts tables to your DB schema by running the create table script from [data.sql](data.sql)
-3. Create users & contacts tables to your DB schema by using [data.sql](data.sql)
+3. After updating the `.env` file run the following commands from root folder

 ```
 go mod tidy